 This orthopedic medical malpractice claim was filed in Prince George's County after a man suffered a postoperative infection.
 It was filed in Health Claims Arbitration on February 6, 2018, and it is the 62nd medical malpractice case filed in Maryland this year.Summary of Plaintiff's Allegations

-After undergoing a left total knee replacement at Capital Orthopaedic Specialists, a man developed a postoperative infection in his left knee.
-His orthopedic surgeon did not timely diagnose or properly treat the infection.Additional Comments
+After undergoing a left total knee replacement at Capital Orthopedic Specialists, a man developed a postoperative infection in his left knee.
+His orthopedic surgeon allegedly did not timely diagnose or properly treat the infection.Additional Comments

 - Prince George's County

 - Failing to use an appropriate surgical technique to perform the left total knee replacement.